HOME INDEX EXHIBITIONS EVENTS ABOUT US BLOG LINKS CONTACT US SUBSCRIBE

 The Museum is located in a 3 story brick building on the SALT Block in the right wing of the Arts and Science Center of Catawba Valley.

-• Click on the link below that best matches your starting point.
-(Please note Hickory streets run North and South, Avenues are East and West and Center Street divides East from West.
-Many streets are one way only!)
+• Please note Hickory streets run North and South, Avenues are East and West and Center Street divides East from West.
+Many streets are one way only!

 • Traveling North on Hwy 127 (from all points south of 2nd Street, NE, Hickory, NC)